ppnelles/SublimeSnippets/README.md

 SublimeSnippets
 ===============

-Collections of personnal snippets for SublimeText2
+Personnal collections of snippets for SublimeText3.
+This helps doing stuff with less, bootstrap3 and wordpress.

+Just put everything in C:\Users\your-focking-username\AppData\Roaming\Sublime Text 3\Packages\User